 External quality assurance

-Reach for Change is a member of FRII (The Swedish Fundraising Council), a trade organization that works to ensure transparency and ethical standards in fundraising.
-As members, we comply with the FRII Quality Code, which sets out best practice for governance of charitable organizations including internal controls that must be in place.
-Reach for Change conducts a bi-annual external audit as an external verification that Reach for Change complies with such requirements, and also publishes an annual FRII Impact Report (in addition to our own Global Social Impact Report) that verifies and highlights progress made towards our long-term impact goals.
+Reach for Change is a member of Giva Sverige (The Swedish Fundraising Association), a trade organization that works to ensure transparency and ethical standards in fundraising.
+As members, we comply with Giva Sverige Quality Code, which sets out best practice for governance of charitable organizations including internal controls that must be in place.
+Reach for Change conducts a bi-annual external audit as an external verification that Reach for Change complies with such requirements, and also publishes an annual Giva Sverige Impact Report (in addition to our own Global Social Impact Report) that verifies and highlights progress made towards our long-term impact goals.
 In this way, our partners can feel safe that our governance standards are in line with industry best-practice.

-In line with FRII requirements, a number of our policies are to be made publicly available and these can be found below and in the internal controls section:
+In line with GIva Sverige requirements, a number of our policies are to be made publicly available and these can be found below and in the internal controls section:

-Reach for Change also has a 90-Account as a member of the independent inspection authority, the Swedish Fundraising Control.
-Having a 90-Account means that Reach for Change meets the requirements of the Authority with regards to how fundraising income is used and acts like an additional stamp of approval with regards to our fundraising policies and processes.
+Reach for Change also has a 90-Account at the independent inspection authority, the Swedish Fundraising Control or Svensk Insamlingskontroll.
+Having a 90-Account means that our operations are verified by Svensk Insamlingskontroll and we meet the requirements of the Authority with regards to how fundraising income is used and acts like an additional stamp of approval with regards to our fundraising policies and processes.
 For all organizations that have a 90-account, a maximum of 25 percent of total costs may be used for fundraising and administration.
 The Authority carries out an annual check to ensure we meet their 90-Account requirements.
 In 2018, Reach for Change used 12% percent for fundraising and administration.

 Our annual external audit also takes into account our internal controls and processes as part of their review.